1 General Information

 Further, more specific information on Journal Bylaws and Publication Ethics Policy can be found at:

 The journal accepts contributions in Slovak, Czech and English.
 Quality of language/translation is the sole responsibility of the authors.
 In the case of contributions in English, the editors expect grammatical and stylistic quality at the level of Professional English.
-All manuscripts should be sent by e-mail to the Executive Editor (firstname.lastname@example.org).
+All manuscripts should be sent by e-mail to the Executive Editor (email@example.com).
 The journal accepts submitted papers in electronic version only (all submissions – as first, as revised submissions).
 Preferred format is Microsoft Word (.doc, .docx, .rtf).

 3 Manuscript style

 The authors will send one copy of the manuscript (without the name(-s) of the author(-s) in the main text and including tables and illustrations) and an information sheet with the name(-s) of the author(-s), its (their) working address including e-mail (they will be included in the text) and the contact address of the lead/corresponding author (with e-mail).
 The editors will confirm obtaining of submitted contribution within one week period.